solderneer/solderneer/site/src/content/notes/in-every-meaning-4.md

 ---
-title: "In Every Meaning"
+title: In Every Meaning
-emoji: "🌲"
+emoji: 🌲
 pubDate: 16-Jun-2023
 updatedDate: 16-Jun-2023
-tags: ["topic/social-sciences", "project/104-days"]
+tags:
+  - topic/social-sciences
+  - project/104-days
 ---

 This note is the **fourth** letter in the [[104-days-of-summer-vacation]] series.
 You can also follow the full twitter thread [here](https://twitter.com/solderneer/status/1668911213810716672).